 - Samples of everything: photographs of locations; brochures, wedding decorations, clothing patterns, and so on.

 Keep all records in one place, and even keep online and offline records.
+It comes as no surprise that any business within the event industry would look to use a invoice template, especially if they have a lot of clients to deal with.
 This redundancy will be useful for preventing the loss of important information.
 For instance, you can scan brochures, business cards, invoices, receipts, and so on, to store on a computer.
+Organising a wedding can be time consuming, so if you’re a small business why not use free invoice templates when needed as this will reduce time spent making them instead and they also look a lot more professional.

 - Wedding theme.
 Choose a wedding theme that will be popular and that will be easy to plan and to decorate.
 A theme will make it easier to coordinate everything: the design of the wedding invitations, the flowers at the wedding, the color of the decorations, the wedding program, and the chosen venue.